 About Acupuncture

 Acupuncture is an ancient system of medicine dating back around 2000 years.
-It views ill health, whether it be physical, emotional or mental as a sign that the body is out of balance.
+It sees health issues, whether they be physical, emotional or mental as a sign that the body is out of balance.

 It uses fine needles to penetrate the body at particular points to affect the body’s energy and return it to a state of equilibrium.
 For good health, it is essential that our energy, known as Qi, flows freely around our bodies.
-Qi can become weak or blocked due to a range of factors such as diet, long working hours, emotional issues and physical trauma which results in pain and ill health.
 Stimulating these points unblocks and strengthens our Qi which nourishes and restores our bodies.

-A key feature of traditional acupuncture is that it looks at the signs and symptoms of ill health in relation to each other, treating the whole person not just the illness.
+A key feature of traditional acupuncture is that it operates a ‘whole person’ approach.
+It treats the whole of you not just a specific issue.
 This holistic approach can bring about additional positive changes such as better sleep and appetite, increased energy and a feeling of wellbeing.

 Other techniques